wejs/docs/docs/getstarted/core-concepts.md

 ## Theme

-A theme is responsible for visual, html and css of your project
+A theme is responsible for visual, html and css of your project.

-Make themes for your project in html response.
-By default every we.js project have 2 themes, 1 for admin and 1 for app.
+Make themes for your project with html response content.
+By default every we.js project have 2 themes, 1 for administration and 1 for app.

 ## Layouts, regions and widgets

-HTML responses have the layouts, regions and widgets feature
+HTML response format have layouts, regions and widgets parts

-Define the layouts and regions in your theme and then add widgets in regions of the page with edit in place API
+Define the layouts and regions in your theme and then add widgets in regions of the page with widgets edit in place API

-Widget API is avaible for single page applications the your can use it to build dynamic dashboards or page blocks
+Widget API is avaible for single page applications with API calls, use it to build dynamic dashboards or page blocks

 ## Generators

-With the we.js generator you can generate we.js projects, plugins, themes and features like model, resource(CRUD), widgets and more
+With the We.js generator you can generate projects, plugins, themes and features like model, resource(CRUD), widgets and more

 Powered by yeoman!